Although Schönbrunn Palace is now thoroughly embedded within urban Vienna, it actually served as an imperial country retreat for much of its life.

 (Find tickets and experience options for the palace and zoo)

-The Baroque architect responsible was Johann Fischer von Erlach.
+The baroque architect responsible was Johann Fischer von Erlach.
 He’d had a first set of somewhat over-ambitious plans “rejected” a few years earlier, but won approval and — more importantly — the commission from Emperor Leopold for a second set of suggestions.

 Fischer von Erlach was one of the great architects of his time, responsible for other great Viennese buildings like the Karlskirche, Palais Schwarzenberg, the court library and the arena of the Spanish Riding School (though his son often completed the actual construction work).

-The War of the Spanish Succession messed up Emperor Leopold’s financial planning and called a halt to construction work at Schönbrunn.
+The War of the Spanish Succession messed up Emperor Leopold’s financial planning and called a halt to work at Schönbrunn.

 The influence of Maria Theresa